writingnamesinmydeathnote/writingnamesinmydeathnote/README.md

 hi im jaskirkper, or jasper for short.. and less silly ok..

-millie - @wednesdayaddamsss, is my #1 stalker like max to lucas bro.. she STALKS ME ALL THE TIME..
+millie - @wednesdayaddamsss, is my #1 stalker like max to lucas bro.. she STALKS ME ALL THE TIME.. she's obsessed w/ me

 JOKES ASIDE, thats MY duo, DO NOT INTERACT if you're her other duos...

+#SPREADMILLIEXJASKIRKPERALLEGATIONS PLEASE

 MY catchphrase is "ho ho ho" OK? yeah thats what I thought..